jjones203/architecture_kata/solution/adr/08-mediator-topology.md

 Accepted

 ## Context
 In the _Fundamentals of Software Architecture_ book, the authors Richards and Ford write about the two primary topologies within event-driven architecture.
-They mediator topology in particular is commonly used when a platform needs control over the workflow of event processes.
+The mediator topology in particular is commonly used when a platform needs control over the workflow of event processes.

 ## Decision
-Workflow is one of our top 3 architecture characteristics, which motivated us to adopt our solution and strategy to the mediator topology for an event-driven architecture.
+Workflow is one of our top 3 desired architecture characteristics, which motivated us to adopt the mediator topology for our event-driven architecture.

 ## Consequences